-A new master's programme MSc Mathematics with Data Science for Industry has been approved by Senate, to be launched in 2021/22.
+A new master's programme MSc Mathematics with Data Science for Industry is launching in 2021/22.
 The MSc focuses on mathematical problem solving skills in an industrial context, with understanding and practical knowledge of data science.
 Please feel free to email me (at the address below) for further info.
-Watch this space for a link to the promotional campaign, which will be launched in October 2020.
+You may also be interested in watching the webinar about the programme, which took place on 14 October.

 Uzy Smilansky, Professor Emeritus at Weizmann Institute of Science, has been awarded a competitive David Parkin Visiting Professorship for 2020-21 and will visit Bath for 6 months in the coming academic year, travel restrictions due to COVID-19 permitting.
 Professor Smilansky is a recognised leader in several research areas on the physics-mathematics interface.
 He is known for raising important questions about the behaviour of complex system that have initiated substantial strands of research, as well as for solving open problems that have provided new insights.

 The paper by K. Cherednichenko, A. Kiselev, Y. Ershova (Communications in Mathematical Physics) develops a new technique for the analysis of continuous media with resonant mictrostructures, providing explicit quantitaive information on the overall behaviour of composites ("dispersion relations"), which has been out of reach of the existing analytical methods.
 The paper links several research fields that have previously not been considered together, from time dispersive media on the physics side to the Birman-Krein-Vishik theory and generalised resolvents on the analysis side.

 The paper by K. Cherednichenko, W. Graham (Philosophical Transactions of the Royal Society A) derives a generalisation of the Leontovich boundary condition on the boundary of a frequency-dispersive medium and analyses the associated surface waves.